A Third of the Way Into 2017, Our All-Astros MVP Ballot

 4. JOSE ALTUVE (.319/.386/.505, 7 HR, 27 RBI, 10 SB, 2.4 WAR)

-Altuve is this team's rock, and the next Astro Hall of Famer (someday).
+Altuve is this team's rock, and the next Astros Hall of Famer (someday).

 3. MARWIN GONZALEZ (.308/.401/.638, 12 HR, 34 RBI, 2.1 WAR)

-The most pleasant surprise all of baseball, it will be interesting to see how the All-Star Game conundrum shakes out if he is still hitting come end of June.
+The most pleasant surprise in all of baseball, it will be interesting to see how the All-Star Game conundrum shakes out if he is still hitting come end of June.

 2. CARLOS CORREA (.316/.390/.524, 9 HR, 34 RBI, 2.5 WAR)